 - After stopping the engine, close the air vent screw on the tank cap. - Close the fuel cock.
-(Integral fuel tank) - Disconnect the fuel connector of the engine or the fuel tank.
-(Separate fuel tank)
+(Integral fuel tank)

 5-5.
 Trim angle

 The trim angle of the outboard motor can be adjusted to suit the transam angle of the hull, and load conditions.
 Choose an appropriate trim angle that will allow the anti-ventilation plate to run parallel to the water surface during operation.